Noor Imran Mithu

 Noor Imran Mithu is a Bangladeshi film actor and director.

-Biography
+Career

 Noor Imran Mithu made his debut in silver screen with Ant Story in 2014.
 For this film he was nominated for Meril Prothom Alo Awards 2014 in Best Debut Actor/Actress category.
 He directed two dramas for Channel I in 2016.
 In 2018 he made his debut as a film director with Komola Rocket.

+Awards

 He was awarded in Jaffna International Cinema Festival in Sri Lanka as Best Debut Director and nominated for Meril Prothom Alo Awards in 2019 for this film.